GrrrDog/weird_proxies/Haproxy-Nuster.md

 - forwards it as is

 ## Caching
 Cache's been partly implemented in this version of HAproxy.
 It was not tested.
-[Nuster](nuster) was tested instead
+[Nuster](https://github.com/jiangwenyuan/nuster) was tested instead

+- default key of CACHE: method.scheme.host.uri
+- default key of NoSQL: GET.scheme.host.uri
+  - `http://www.example.com/q?name=X&type=Y -> GET.http.www.example.com./q?name=X&type=Y`
+- only 200 response is cached
+- doesn't respect Cache-Control, Expire headers from the origin
+- Does not honor the Pragma and the client's Cache-Control